Oneirical/bevy_tgfp/tutorial/4-a-la-carte-sorcery.md

 ```

 `cargo run`.
 Not only can you teach your sticky companion some manners, you can even break the walls of the cage, and escape into the abyss beyond.

+{{ image(src="https://raw.githubusercontent.com/Oneirical/oneirical.github.io/main/4-a-la-carte-sorcery/beamdash.gif", alt="The player getting chased by the Hunter, who gets repelled by a burst of knockback.
+Then, the player knocks a wall back and escapes the cage.",
+         position="center", style="border-radius: 8px;") }}